cogniteev/cloud-dns/docs/getting_started.md

 1. Provide your co-worker with your keybase identity so that he can push an encrypted version of the profile on Google Storage. say `github://john.doe`
 1. In return, ask your co-worker to provide you:
+    * The **profile name** to pull, say *acme*
     * The Google Storage **bucket name**, say *acme-cloud-dns*
-    * The **profile name** to pull, say *acme*

 1. Run the following command:

     ```
-    cloud-dns config -v pull my-company my-company-cloud-dns github://john.doe
+    cloud-dns config -v pull acme acme-cloud-dns github://john.doe
     ```

 That's it!
-The profile should be available in `~/.config/cloud-dns/my-company`
+The profile should be available in `~/.config/cloud-dns/acme`

 ### I have to create a new profile